 Ice skating and rollerblading both are the techniques or recreations of gliding across a surface on skates or skating boots.
-These sports of skating have been popular for over centuries.
-When it comes to the histories of both of them, the origin of ice skating dates thousands of years back while rollerblading which is a commonly used name of in-line skating evolved from the original ice skating about hundred years ago.
+These sports of skating have been popular for centuries.
+When it comes to the histories of both of them, the origin of ice skating dates thousands of years back while rollerblading which is a commonly used name of in-line skating evolved from the original ice skating about a hundred years ago.

 As rollerblading so closely mimics the original ice skating, it can be a bit confusing to identify the difference between these two, right?
 However, whether you want to take one of these sports or looking to buy skaters or equipment, you need to know how these two sports differ from each other.